firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=badips).

-The last time downloaded was found to be dated: Sun May 31 23:27:10 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  1 00:00:26 UTC 2015.

 The ipset `zeus_badips` has **229** entries, **229** unique IPs.